zenparsing/chromium-futures/README.md

 apply:

 * `co_await Future<T>`: Waits for the specified future value to become available and resumes the coroutine with a value of type `T`.
+If the future value will never become available (because it's associated promise is destroyed before a value is set), then the coroutine's promise will be dropped and the coroutine state will be released.
 * `co_return T`: Sets the value of the underlying promise to the specified value.
 * `co_return Future<T>`: Waits for the specified future to become available and sets the value of the underlying promise to the awaited value.